Chamicero de Perijá

 Chamicero de Perijá is a small nature reserve in Colombia established in 2014.
 It is centered on the Colombian side of the Serranía de Perijá mountain range, part of the East Andes.
 It holds incredible biodiversity and home to numerous endangered and endemic bird species.
-Chamicero de Perijá protects a 1850 acre area of cloud forest habitat which is home to several rare bird taxa, including the Perijá thistletail, the Perijá metaltail, the Perijá brush-finch, an endemic subspecies of the rufous antpitta, and the Perijá tapaculo.
+Chamicero de Perijá protects a 1850 acre area of cloud forest habitat which is home to several rare bird taxa, including the Perijá Thistletail, the Perijá Metaltail, the Perijá Brushfinch, an endemic subspecies of the Rufous Antpitta, and the Perijá Tapaculo.

 Biodiversity

-It reserve is home to the Perijá Antpitta, Perijá thistletail, the Perijá metaltail, the Perijá brush-finch and Perijá Hemispingus, all rare bird species endemic to the region.
-There are other endemic bird species in the region, but are more commonly come across, including the Rufous Spinetail and the native yellow breasted brush-finch.
-Other birds found in the region include both the Crested Quetzal, Golden-headed Quetzal, Barred Fruiteater, Andean Condor, black chested Buzzard-Eagle, Plushcap, the Buff-Breasted Mountain-Tanager, Lacrimose Mountain-Tanager, Hook-billed Kites, White-rumped Hawk and the Páramo Seedeater.
-There are many more species that have still not been documented yet in the region.
+Other, more common, birds that reside within this reserve include the Rufous Spinetail, Yellow-breasted Brushfinch, Crested Quetzal, Golden-headed Quetzal, Barred Fruiteater, Andean Condor, Black-Chested Buzzard-Eagle, Plushcap, Buff-banded Mountain Tanager, Lacrimose Mountain Tanager, Hook-billed Kite, White-rumped Hawk and Páramo Seedeater.
+Due to its remoteness, it is very likely that there are many more species that have still not been documented yet in the region.